Regular expressions #

 - $\llbracket \varepsilon \rrbracket$ = { $\varepsilon$ }

-describes the language that contains only the worda
+adescribes the language that contains only the worda:

 - $\llbracket$